SmashedFrenzy16/donut-emulator/SECURITY.md

 ## EOL Info

-Every version of Donut Emulator is supported until the next version comes along.
-This is usually one year.
+Every version of Donut Emulator is supported for 3 years (1.0 for longer as it was the first release).